Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_1.md

-# Git Installation and Setup
+# How to install and setup Git?

 ## Installing Git on Linux: